Degree-degree correlations in random graphs with heavy-tailed degrees

 The results are presented in Table~\ref{tab:linear_model}.
 We clearly see that $\rho_n$ has a significant standard deviation, of which estimators are similar for different values of $n$.
 This means that in the limit as $n\to\infty$, $\rho_n$ is a random variable with a significant spread in its values, as stated in Theorem~\ref{thm-corr-coef}.
 Thus, by evaluating $\rho_n$ for one sample $((X_i,Y_i))_{i=1}^n$ we will obtain a random number, even when $n$ is huge.
 The convergence to a non-trivial distribution is directly seen in Figure~\ref{fig:rho} because the plots for the two values of $n$ almost coincide.
 Note that in all cases, the density is fairly uniform, ensuring a comparable probability for all feasible values and rendering the value obtained in a specific realization even more uninformative.

-On the other hand, from Table~\ref{tab:linear_model} we clearly see that the behaviour of rank correlations is exactly as we can expect from a good statistical estimator.
+On the other hand, from Table~\ref{tab:linear_model} we clearly see that the behaviour of the rank correlation is exactly as we can expect from a good statistical estimator.
 The obtained average values are consistent while the standard deviation of $\rho_n^{\rm rank}$ decreases approximately as $1/\sqrt{n}$ as $n$ grows large.
 Therefore, $\rho_n^{\rm rank}$ converges to a deterministic number.